 Even so, you still might not find an icon in the exact style you want.
 Or you might not want to pay for a whole set just to get the one icon you need.
 Something I’ve been doing lately is drawing my own in SVG format.
 And, for some simple but perhaps hard-to-find icons, you can too.

-SVG format also gives you the added ability to set the colour of an icon based on the results of a calculation, using Conditional Formatting.
+SVG format also gives you the added ability to set the colour of an icon based on the results of a calculation in FileMaker, using Conditional Formatting.
 This is incredibly useful if you’d like to show a different icon colour for an “active” vs. “disabled” button, for instance, based on certain data or conditions.
 To make this work, you need to modify the text of the SVG file slightly, and add the class “fm_fill” wherever you see the fill colour specified.
 (Instructions below.)

 Creating your own icon